LLC taxes: Weighing the pros and cons of a Limited Liability Company

 2 – You may be limited in what you can and can’t deduct

-There are multiple small business tax deductions you can take to offset your tax bill.
+There are multiple small business and self employed tax deductions you can take to offset your tax bill.
 But, as an LLC, there are limits to what you can deduct.
 For example, a single member LLC may not be able to deduct or amortize organizational costs if total organizational costs exceed $5,000.

 More LLC tax filing tips and hands-on guidance